 Pai, Mae Hong Son – 3 or 4 days

-Pai is a hippie backpacker town nestled in the mountains of northern Thailand several hours from Chiang Mai.
-It’s here you’ll find cosy cafes decorated with tapestries and colourful pillows that serve delicious vegan and vegetarian food, as well as bars that have live music nights, and tons of opportunities for you to explore the surrounding forest, hot springs, and mountains.
+Pai is one of the most popular places for backpackers in Thailand.
+Here you’ll find cosy cafes decorated with tapestries and colourful pillows that serve delicious vegan and vegetarian food, as well as bars that have live music nights, and tons of opportunities for you to explore the surrounding forest, hot springs, and mountains.

 You can easily spend the day renting a motorbike and driving to the Tha Pai hot spring and then to Mae Paeng Waterfall, and to various treks around Pai.

-How to get there: You’ll first have to arrive in Chiang Mai, and then take a minibus to Pai.
+You’ll first have to arrive in Chiang Mai, and then take a minibus to Pai.
 The journey to Pai takes several hours and is quite windy, and there are multiple minibuses leaving from the morning to evening to Pai.
 You can also choose to rent a motorbike and drive to Pai, the company will deliver your bags for you!

 Chiang Rai – 2 or 3 days

 Gaze at the intricate and interesting designs, and make sure to really explore the temple!
 You can also visit the Blue Temple, Rong Suea Ten, or Thailand’s biggest Guan Yin statue.

-How to get there: The bus from Chiang Mai to Chiang Rai takes 3-4 hours.
+The bus from Chiang Mai to Chiang Rai takes 3-4 hours.

-If you’re doing a trip around Southeast Asia catch the slow boat to Laos and then continue the rest of the itinerary from Bangkok once you get back around.
+If you’re doing a trip around Southeast Asia catch the slow boat to Laos and then continue the rest of the Thailand itinerary from Bangkok once you get back around.

 Heading down to the Thai Islands…